Huanz86251/creative-mobile-application-project/README.md

 - **Background Audio** via `expo-av`.
 - **Advanced 1 — Authentication** (Firebase/Supabase email/password).
 - **Advanced 2 — Offline Mode**: download preview/RF tracks with `expo-file-system`; connectivity awareness (`expo-network`).
+- *(Optional stretch)* Advanced Features:
-- *(Optional stretch)* Notifications for “new playlist” drops; simple realtime “Trending”.
+  - Notifications for new playlist drops and simple realtime “Trending”.
+  - Customizable UI with DIY background themes and button styles for personalization.
+  - Integration with external services such as music recognition APIs.

 We will use Expo to manage different pages, use Hooks to pass data between different pages, navigate to specific pages through Expo Router, use expo-sqlite to build a local song database and perform song searches, use Redux Toolkit for player queues, playback status and user information management, use expo-notifications to send daily song recommendations to users, use AudD as an API for listening to songs and identifying them, use expo-av to play songs and support background playback, and use Firebase to manage users.